pallets-eco/flask-security-3.0/docs/features.rst

 Password Hashing
 ----------------

 Password hashing is enabled with `passlib`_.
-Passwords are stored in plain text by default but you can easily configure the hashing algorithm.
+Passwords are hashed with the `bcrypt`_ function by default but you can easily configure the hashing algorithm.
 You should **always use an hashing algorithm** in your production environment.
 You may also specify to use HMAC with a configured salt value in addition to the algorithm chosen.
 Bear in mind passlib does not assume which algorithm you will choose and may require additional libraries to be installed.

 Basic HTTP Authentication